schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - ❌ Requires service-layer exception conversion
 - ❌ More structured approach requires discipline to maintain

+**Update**: All error handling in the codebase follows the utilities → services → controllers pattern

 ---

 ## ADR-029: Widget State Access Patterns